 Q: Where can I access these assessments?

 A: The assessments are available in the Relias platform and are an add-on product.
 If you are a current customer and want to see a demonstration of the assessments, reach out to your account manager or someone in client support.
-If you are not a current Relias client, you can request a demonstration from sales.

 Q: Why aren’t all of the assessments pre-hire or validated?